shivupa/polyquant/docs/source/user/intro.rst

 Polyquant performs nonrelativistic quantum calculations for systems containing one or more quantum particle types.
-The code supports mean-field calculations, post-mean-field configuration interaction calculations, symmetry-aware basis handling, integral generation, and output formats used by downstream quantum Monte Carlo workflows.
+The code supports mean-field calculations, post-mean-field configuration interaction calculations, symmetry-aware basis handling, integral generation, and output for use by downstream quantum Monte Carlo workflows.

 Code layout